 Mirage Hub - Outside Diameter 56.0 mm Konig Helium - Inside Diameter 73.1 mm

 Based on the measurements in the table above, you need hub rings with a 73mm outer diameter and 56.1 inner diameter.
 This is a common size you can find on eBay for $10 (search for 73/56.1).
 Buy aluminum rings over plastic...they are much more durable.
-Hub rings aren't absolutely required, but they're inexpensive, make installing the wheels much easier, and they can help reduce vibrations.
+Hub rings aren't absolutely required, but they're inexpensive and they make installing the wheels much easier.
 Don't skip buying these to save $10.

 Where did you get Mitsubishi center caps?